-- To assist library and information professionals to understand the complex issues around ebooks and elending, and share this understanding with colleagues, funding bodies, policymakers and library users. - To exert our influence nationally and internationally to persuade all publishers to make ebooks available for elending on reasonable terms and within a framework that is appropriate to the library sector. - To work collaboratively with other stakeholders to help develop standards and compatible formats and platforms.
+- To assist library and information professionals to understand the complex issues around ebooks and elending, and share this understanding with colleagues, funding bodies, policy-makers and library users. - To exert our influence nationally and internationally to persuade all publishers to make ebooks available for elending on reasonable terms and within a framework that is appropriate to the library sector. - To work collaboratively with other stakeholders to help develop standards and compatible formats and platforms - To influence global outcomes through our relationships with local stakeholders, and by working with the International Federation of Library Associations (IFLA) and colleagues in library associations around the world.